A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 Risk assessment and management involves:

-- Determining who is responsible for the management of risks
+- Determining who is responsible for risk management

 - Determining the security impact these risks pose to your organization